vidjinnangni/todo-cli/docs/cli_explanation.md

 - All commands are handled through argparse subparsers.
 - Each subcommand maps cleanly to logic defined in core.py.
 - New commands can be added easily by repeating the add_parser pattern.
-- The main() function acts as the dispatch layer, keeping your CLI modular and maintainable.
+- The main() function acts as the dispatch layer, keeping CLI modular and maintainable.

-➡️ This design cleanly separates user interface from business logic, making your code easy to test and extend.
+➡️ This design makes the CLI clean, extensible, and aligned with best practices.